Cambridge House is a Southwark-based centre fighting poverty and social injustice.

 Working in six main divisions, we provide frontline services that are designed to accomplish these important goals and strengthen our communities.

-Cambridge House’s Safer Renting programme provides specialist advice, advocacy and to victims of criminal landlords.
+Cambridge House’s Safer Renting programme provides specialist advice and advocacy to victims of criminal landlords.

 Our Law Centre helps Londoners protect their homes, jobs, and families by offering free expert legal services.